If you need an Italy visa or not depends on:

 Elective Residence Visa

-If you want to live in Italy and have enough funds to cover your expenses without working, Elective Residence Visa is for you.
+If you want to live in Italy and have enough funds to cover your expenses without working, an Elective Residence Visa is for you.
 You could cover your expenses through:

 The foreign nationals who want to retire in Italy and have enough funds mostly apply for it.
 So it often gets called Italy retirement visa.